paragchaudhuri/CS775PaperList/README.md

 1. Create your own version of augmented reality treasure hunt on campus - clues can be a mix of real and virtual
    1. Get inspired by the AR gaming sensation: Pokemon Go (https://www.pokemongo.com/en-us/)
+2. Drawing in AR
+   1. Create your own SketchAR (https://sketchar.tech/) or

 ## Character Animation